jharwell/sierra/README.md

 - How long simulations should be (`--time-setup`).
 See `sierra --help` for specifics.

+- What controller to run with (`--controller`).
+See `sierra --help` for specifics.

-- What controller to run with, what block distribution type to use, and how large the arena should be (`--generator`).
+- What what block distribution type to use, and how large the arena should be (`--scenario`).
 See `sierra --help` for specifics.

 - What you are investigating; that is, what variable are you interested in varying (`--batch-criteria`).
 Valid variables are files found in the